viggy28/viggy28.dev/content/article/my-notes-on-citus-data.md

     * Combines data from different sources into a single database system to generate ad-hoc reports
     * Generally don't have low latency, high concurrency requirements

 How citus provides solutions for the above use cases is the rest of the paper.
-That's basically the nitty-gritty of citus.

-**Architecture**
+## Architecture
-All servers in a Citus cluster, runs PostgreSQL with Citus extension.
+All servers in a Citus cluster, run PostgreSQL with Citus extension.
 It has two components -- Coordinator and Worker.
 Typically set up will have 1 Coordinator and 0 or more workers.
 Coordinator can also be scaled if throughput becomes the bottleneck.
-If there is no worker then Coordinator will take that role.
+If there is no worker then the Coordinator will take that role.

 It uses extensions api to change the behavior.
 It replicates [custom types](https://www.postgresql.org/docs/current/sql-createtype.html) and functions across all servers.